thequadsquad/Lumos/README.md

 1. Install Repository
       * Clone the repository
       * Navigate to it
-      * Install Lumos with dependicies by using: ` pip install . `
+      * Install Lumos with dependicies by using: ` pip install -e . `
 3. Install Mongo DB
-4. Usa EMIDEC Data as first application case:
+4. Use the EMIDEC Data as first application case:
       *  Download EMIDEC Data by following the guide on (link).
       *  Zipped annotations for a first application case are automatically downloaded with Lumos in /docs.
       *	 Use Notebook 'Emidec_Converter' to convert Emidec Data into dicom format